lucidlayer/traceform/traceform/cli-onboard/README.md

    ```bash
    npx @lucidlayer/traceform-onboard check
    ```
-2. Follow the interactive wizard to:
+2. Follow the interactive wizard.
+The onboarding flow is now:
+   - Minimal, step-by-step, and easy to follow
+   - Each step shows a simple progress indicator (e.g., "Step 2 of 5")
+   - Clear, actionable instructions for:
-   - Check your environment (Node.js, package manager)
+     - Checking your environment (Node.js, package manager)
-   - Install and verify the Traceform VS Code extension
+     - Installing and verifying the Traceform VS Code extension
-   - Install and configure the Traceform Babel plugin
+     - Installing and configuring the Traceform Babel plugin
-   - Install the Traceform browser extension
+     - Installing the Traceform browser extension
-   - Validate the full toolchain with "Find Component in UI"
+     - Validating the full toolchain with "Find Component in UI"
+   - No advanced UI, splash screens, or automation—just clear guidance
+   - Telemetry is opt-out (see below)
+   - For CI/headless use, run with `--no-ui` (if supported)

 ---